 We probably don’t help the situation by posting pretty pictures on instagram (that’s what it’s for right?).

 As a blogger who has lived here almost 10 years and has been blogging pretty regularly since 2012, I tend to get a lot of emails from readers regarding all spectrums of life.
 Mostly about ‘What to pack and how to dress’ but more often lately ‘what is the work situation like?’ and how can I get a job?

-This leads me to believe that many are thinking to make a life move here.
-I get it, after all it has never felt more like ‘the time’ to do something drastic, an around the world trip or change careers (this could also be the fact that I am now 31 and just to see more of this happening in an earlier version of a mid-life crisis.
+This leads me to believe that many are thinking to make a life move here and who could blame them.
+I get it, after all, it has never felt more like ‘the time’ to do something drastic, perhaps an all around the world trip or change careers (this could also be the fact that I am now 31 and just to see more of this happening in an earlier version of a mid-life crisis.

 Hence this month’s COSI subject, aka my blogger round-table little family, has decided to touch on the very sensitive subject of ‘low pay’ in Italy.
 This is something we all complain about, how hard it is to survive on the salaries paid here.
 I decided to make my submission a question and answer format, a sort of ‘low pay and work’ FAQ (frequently asked questions) that I get quite often.

 Question #1: Can You Help Me Get A Job?